shreyash00007/UX/README.md

 30. Zeigarnik Effect: People remember incomplete tasks better than completed ones.
 31. Cognitive Load Principle: Reduce mental effort and cognitive load by simplifying tasks and information presentation.
 32. Doherty Threshold: A 400ms response time limit for users to feel that the system is reacting instantaneously.
+33. Delightful Experiences: Go beyond usability and aim to create delightful experiences that surprise and exceed user expectations.